Here is a video demonstration:

 Home Folder and Tree of Folders.

 You start building your tree of folders from the Home Folder.
-All your Passcards and identities are initially stored in the Home Folder and if you never create a sub-folder in Home Folder, you will have a completely flat set of files.
+All your Passcards and identities are initially stored in the Home Folder and if you never create a sub-folder in Home Folder, you will have a completely flat list of files.

 Creating Passcard (or any File) in a Folder.